choonway/ChIPs/README.md

 ![](img/tut-7.png)

-repeat for front and top faces
+Repeat for front and top faces
 In effect we are intermeshing the bubbles a half cube step with the cat model.

 ![](img/tut-8.png)